spr-networks/super/README.md

 ## Configuration

-The current setup assumes you'll be using a raspberry pi model 4b with a AWUS036ACM wifi dongle (wlan1) and an additional usb ethernet dongle (eth1) connected to a switch for additional wired devices.
+The current setup assumes you'll be using a raspberry pi model 4b with a AWUS036ACM wireless dongle (wlan1) and an additional usb ethernet dongle (eth1) connected to a switch for additional wired devices.
 The built-in ethernet port of the raspberry pi (eth0) is connected to upstream/WAN/internet